 Public transport in Gdansk

 Public transport in Gdansk is a convenient way to explore the city.
 The fares are acceptable, and if there are no traffic jams caused by some roadworks, accidents or extreme weather, it’s pretty punctual.
 All the buses and most of the trams are modern, with air-conditioning in summer and heating in winter.
+For longer routes, there is the SKM Gdansk – Gdynia train that has stops along Gdansk, Gdynia and Sopot.

 Public transport in Gdansk – buses and trams